qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

 Access to Geometry
 ==================

 First, you should find out the geometry type.
-The :func:`wkbType() <qgis.core.QgsGeometry.wkbType>` method is the one to use.
+The :meth:`wkbType() <qgis.core.QgsGeometry.wkbType>` method is the one to use.
 It returns a value from the :class:`QgsWkbTypes.Type <qgis.core.QgsWkbTypes>` enumeration

 .. code-block:: python